EwenQuim/ewenquim.github.io/content/articles/9-dark-mode-pure-css.md

 }
 ```

-It is forked from https://github.com/gaearon/overreacted.io, credits to Dan Abramov.
+The pretty button is forked from <https://github.com/gaearon/overreacted.io>, credits to Dan Abramov.